FoRuby/aniki_bot/README.md

    After that, the Event form will appear in the chat, with which the rest of the group can interact.
 2. Now other members of the group can join the event by clicking on the ``Join`` button, or leave it through the ``Leave`` button.
 3. Each event participant can pay for the event through the ``Pay`` button.
-4. Each event participant can view information about event payments through the ``Bank`` button.
+4. Each event participant can view additional information about event through the ``Info`` button.
 5. Event creator(admin) can edit event information through the ``Edit`` button.

 ### Edit Event form